PJLab-ADG/pjlab-adg.github.io/_pages/about.md

 This is the official website of ADLab (ADG at Shanghai AI Laboratory).

-We are a research team at Shanghai Artificial Intelligence Laboratory who are focusing on the research of autonomous driving.
-We are now working on building the next-gen autonomous driving system by incorporating commonsense and human knowledge.
+As a research team affiliated with the Shanghai Artificial Intelligence Laboratory, ADLab is primarily focused on cutting-edge research in autonomous driving.
+Our current endeavor involves developing the next-generation autonomous driving system by integrating human knowledge and common sense.
+We believe that the knowledge-driven paradigm will elevate the reliability and generalizability of autonomous driving system to a new level.

 Now we have about 20 faculty members and 20+ interns (including full-time research interns and joint Ph.D. students).
 Join us and writing the pages of history.

+{% include figure.html path="assets/team_photo.jpg" class="img-fluid rounded z-depth-1" %}

 <!--
 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.